Spezia Calcio wear special jerseys to raise awareness and funds for campaign against gender violence and host Afghan refugee at Alberto Picco Stadium

 SPEZIA, Italy, Nov.
-29, 2021 /PRNewswire/ -- Spezia Calcio players wore special jerseys in Sunday's Serie A match against Bologna to raise awareness and funds for a campaign against gender violence.
-The social responsibility campaign has been created by the Serie A club and Differenza Donna, an NGO that operates nationally and internationally against male violence against women.
+30, 2021 /PRNewswire/ -- Spezia Calcio players wore special jerseys in Sunday's Serie A match against Bologna to raise awareness and funds for a campaign against gender violence.
+The social responsibility campaign has been created by the Serie A club and Differenza Donna, an NGO that operates nationally and internationally exposing and preventing gender-based violence.

-The Serie A club joined Differenza Donna's fight against gender-based violence by launching the #WeForShe campaign.
-The wording was chosen to emphasise that only by coming together people can make a real difference and help the victims of violence.
+The Serie A club joined Differenza Donna's fight against violence by launching the #WeForShe campaign alongside the NGO.
+The wording was chosen to emphasize that only by coming together people can make a real difference and help the victims of violence.

 The hashtag was printed on the front of players' shirts for the Spezia - Bologna Serie A match at the Stadio Alberto Picco.
 These unique shirts will be auctioned on the "Charity Stars" platform with all proceeds heading to Differenza Donna.